Rotimi-28/destination-quiz/README.md

 ## Features
 * Go to [insert web link here] and click "Start the Quiz".
 * After that you will be asked to login or sign up.
 Your password is protected as you're typing it in.
 * Just answer the questions based on your interest, and we will choose your next travel destination
+* Press "Click here for things to do!!" to be directed to a site that gives suggestions for your itinerary

 ## Known Bugs
 None found.